connxio/docs/agreements/privacy-notice.md

 ***In Short:** We keep your information for as long as necessary to fulfill the service and customer requirements for the purposes outlined in this privacy notice.*

-ConnXio temporarily store data with the potential of being personal data to fulfill our service requirements.
+Connxio temporarily store data with the potential of being personal data to fulfill our service requirements.
 Data the service processes will continuously be deleted within the service retention time.
 The standard Retention Time for our service is 3 months.
 The service can also archive information longer than the retention time when archiving is required for fulfilling